Comment les Vers à Soie Produisent la Soie

 Once it reaches maturity, the caterpillar stops and begins to weave its protective cocoon around itself.
 It secretes a continuous thread approximately 1 km long!

-The cocoon is made of silk fibers intertwined so tightly that water cannot pass through.
+The cocoon is made of silk fibers interwoven so tightly that water cannot pass through.
 Inside, the caterpillar transforms into a chrysalis.

 The metamorphosis of the cocoon into a butterfly